telecomadm1145/CasioEmuMsvc/README.md

 ### Available Lua functions

 Those Lua functions and variables can be used at the Lua prompt of the emulator.
+Some functions require `script=emulator/lua-common.lua` flag to be passed.

 * `printf()`: Print with format.
 * `ins()`: Log all register values to the screen.